brudolce/goscraper/Readme.md

 - Amount of inacessible links
 - If a page contains a login form

+---

 ### Get Started

 ##### Docker

-If you have docker installed, clone this repository anywhere in your machine, and on the root folder of this project type the following comands:
+If you have docker installed, clone this repository anywhere in your machine and in terminal, on this project folder, type the following comands:

 ```bash
  docker build -t goscraper .